UK fires ambassador to the US Peter Mandelson over his links to Jeffrey Epstein

 LONDON (AP) — U.K. Prime Minister Keir Starmer on Thursday fired the country's ambassador to the United States, Peter Mandelson, over his links to the convicted sex offender Jeffrey Epstein.

-In a statement in the House of Commons on Thursday, Foreign Office minister Stephen Doughty said the decision came in the wake of the publication this week of emails Mandelson sent to Epstein in the 2000s, in which he gave his support to the disgraced financier even when he was facing jail for sex offenses.
+Just days before the arrival of President Donald Trump to the U.K. on his second state visit, Starmer dismissed the veteran British politician in the wake of the publication of emails that Mandelson sent to Epstein, in which he gave his support to the disgraced financier, even when he was facing jail for sex offenses.

+In particular, Doughty pointed to Mandelson’s suggestion in one email that Epstein’s first conviction in 2008 was “wrongful and should be challenged.”

-Mandelson took up his post in February after what the government described as an “extensive” vetting process.
-He has voiced his deep regret over his previous links with Epstein and said he knew nothing about his criminal activities.
+Mandelson took up his Washington post in February after what Starmer's government described as an “extensive” vetting process.
+The diplomat has voiced his deep regret over his previous links with Epstein and said he knew nothing about his criminal activities.

-“In light of the additional information in the emails written by Peter Mandelson, the prime minister has asked the foreign secretary to withdraw him as ambassador to the United States,” Doughty said.

-In particular, he pointed to Mandelson’s suggestion in an email that Epstein’s first conviction in 2008 was “wrongful and should be challenged."
+“Being ambassador here has been the privilege of my life,” Mandelson wrote in a letter to embassy staff that was reported by the BBC.
+“The circumstances surrounding the announcement today are ones which I deeply regret.
+I continue to feel utterly awful about my association with Epstein 20 years ago and the plight of his victims."

+The decision to fire Mandelson comes a day after Starmer said he had “confidence” in him.
+It’s the latest blow to the prime minister ahead of a state visit by Trump to the U.K. next week, which is likely to be met with protests and some controversy.

 Mandelson called Epstein his ‘best pal’